jopohl/urh/README.md

 This is the recommended way to install URH on Linux because it comes with __all native extensions__ precompiled.

 ##### udev rules
-If you can't access your SDR as a non-root user you need to install the according __udev rules__.
+In order to access your SDR as non-root user, install the according __udev rules__.
-For example, you can install the udev rules for HackRF with the following commands.
+For example, you can install the HackRF udev rules with the following commands.

 ```bash
 sudo tee -a /etc/udev/rules.d/52-hackrf.rules >/dev/null <<-EOF